 Meanwhile, in a medium sauté pan, heat the olive oil over medium heat.
 Add the onions and season with 1/2 teaspoon of salt, the coriander, and pepper.
 Sauté until very soft and translucent.
 Add the minced garlic and sauté just until fragrant, about 2 minutes.
 Add the Swiss chard and cilantro and sauté until bright green and tender.
 Sprinkle with flour and stir to combine, still over the heat.

 Add the Swiss chard mixture to the lentils, stir in the lemon juice, and heat through for just a few minutes.
 Taste and adjust seasoning.

 Serve warm, but not piping hot, for best flavor.
-Garnish with chopped cilantro.
-Serves 4.
+Top bowls of soup with chopped cilantro.